rust-lang/blog.rust-lang.org/content/Rust-1.97.0.md

 Since Rust 1.59, the compiler has supported opting into a Rust-specific mangling scheme via `-Csymbol-mangling-version=v0`.
 Since November 2025, this scheme has been enabled by default on nightly, and 1.97 is now enabling it on stable Rust.
-The legacy mangling scheme can only be enabled on nightly and the current plan is to fully remove it.
+The legacy mangling scheme can only be enabled on nightly, and the current plan is to fully remove it.

 See the previous [blog post](https://blog.rust-lang.org/2025/11/20/switching-to-v0-mangling-on-nightly/) for more details.